Cnochur/python-exercises/README.md

 With this a changes are happening to the topic choices from; Networking, Python, CySec Basics -> Linux, MySQL, Python.
 These changes will also help me as I am learning all three topics.

+UPDATE 1.2

+The categories available on the api are not what expected.
+The new options are Linux, Code (???), Django and random.
+Still a few bugs in the code to iron out but it runs, and thats a start!